njlent/ComfyUI_Automation/README.md

 #### 🖼️🎭 Image Selector by Index
 *Category: `Automation/Image`*
 Selects and loads a batch of images from a directory based on a corresponding batch of indices (numbers).
 A key node for creating emotion-driven character animations.

+### Automation/Publishing

+#### 🚀 Webhook Uploader
+*Category: `Automation/Publishing`*
+Sends your final video, thumbnail, and description to a third-party automation service like **Make.com** or **Zapier** via a webhook.
+This is the recommended, secure, and flexible way to upload your content to platforms like TikTok, YouTube, Instagram, etc.

+*   **How it Works**:
+    1. Create an automation in a service like Make.com that starts with a "Webhook" trigger.
+This will give you a unique URL.
+    2. In ComfyUI, after your video is saved, connect its `file_path` (from a Save Video node), your description, and an optional thumbnail path to this node.
+    3. Paste the webhook URL from your automation service into the node.
+    4. When your workflow runs, this node sends all the data to your automation service, which then handles the secure login and posting to TikTok.
+*   **Inputs**:
+    *   `webhook_url`: The secret URL from your automation service.
+    *   `video_path`: The path to the final video file.
+    *   `description`: The text caption for your post.
+    *   `thumbnail_path` (Optional): The path to a thumbnail image.
+    *   `any_string_1/2` (Optional): Extra text fields for more advanced automations.
+*   **Output**: The response from the webhook server for debugging.

 ### Automation/Video